 Divorce without mutual consent

-Cruelty may be both physical and mental; if one of the parties believes that the other party’s behaviour towards him/her is likely to inflict some mental or bodily damage, this is a valid reason to seek divorce.
+Cruelty may be both physical and mental; if one of the parties believes that the other party’s behaviour towards him/her is likely to inflict some mental or bodily damage, then this is a valid reason to seek divorce.

-If the spouse cannot execute the regular tasks that he/she gets expected to undertake owing to a mental problem or disease, divorce may get requested.
+If the spouse cannot execute regular tasks that he/she gets expected to undertake owing to a mental problem or disease, divorce may get requested.
 However, if the person’s mental condition does not impair his or her ability to execute his or her obligations, the divorce cannot be granted.

-The Abandonment of the World
+Abandonment of the World

-The offended spouse might seek divorce if the partner intends to abandon the world and obtain a holy order.
+The offended spouse might seek divorce if the partner intends to abandon the world and join a holy order.
 This resignation, however, must be absolute and irreversible when it comes to the divorce process in India.

 Alimony is a monetary allowance or payment that a court requires one spouse to make to the other for support.